Şehzade Ahmed Nuri: Life in exile and death

 At the exile of the imperial family in March 1924, Nuri and his wife settled in Nice, France.
 On 14 January 1925, he gave the power of attorney to Sami Günzberg, a well-known Turkish Jewish lawyer, authorising him to regain from usurpers buildings, lands, mines, concessions left by Abdul Hamid situated in Turkish territory and elsewhere.
 In exile, the prince fell into financial troubles.
-His villa in Yıldız was seized, and the money from the villa in Feneryolu ran out in a short time.
-In the meantime, a young Greek man, whom he met in Nice, was on good terms with him.
-He helped the prince by giving him a certain amount of money.
+His villa in Yıldız was seized, and the money from the villa in Feneryolu quickly ran out.
+A young Greek man, whom he had met in Nice and was on good terms with, helped the prince by giving him a certain amount of money.

-He had been proficient in chemistry as well as painting and architecture.
+Nuri had been proficient in chemistry as well as painting and architecture.
 He used to sell toiletries such as soap, which he produced in his home or hotel room in Nice.
 He also gave them as gifts to his friends.
 During World War II, his situation got worse.
 Unable to find a job, Nuri fell into a miserable situation.
 He died of starvation and disease in a park on 7 August 1944.
 He was buried in an orphans cemetery.
 A letter found in his pocket read, "If I die, do not blame anyone because I am starving.
 I was making a living by playing piano in a movie theater.
 Now I can not find this job.
 You bury me as a Muslim."